Skip to main content

 tip

-Filtering is enabled by default for string, numbers, booleans, timestamps and arrays.
+Filtering is enabled by default for string, numbers, booleans, dates, and arrays.
 A dropdown is included in every column of the collection where applicable.

-Since Firestore has limited querying capabilities, each time to apply a filter or new sort, the previous sort/filter combination gets reset by default (unless filtering, sorting by the same property).
+Since Firestore has limited querying capabilities, each time you apply a filter or new sort, the previous sort/filter combination gets reset by default (unless filtering, sorting by the same property).

 If you need to enable filtering/sorting by more than one property at a time, you can specify the filters that you have enabled in your Firestore configuration.
 In order to do so, just pass the indexes configuration to your collection: